catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 ### The energy data landscape

-Working with data can be hard and frustrating.
+Working with energy data can be hard and frustrating.
 Data problems can wreck a research project before it starts, or crop up unexpectedly near the finish line.
-Why is data be so hard to work with?
+Why is energy data be so hard to work with?

+* **Energy data can be hard to access:** When three federal agencies, state agencies, and Independent System Operators (ISOs) all publish overlapping data about boilers, generators, smokestacks, plants and so on, it can be hard to know where to start.
+Changes in data structure and format, the large variety of file types, and the sheer size of some datasets all pose challenges.
+Where data is regularly updated, it can be tricky to keep your workflow up to date, and make sure that your collaborators are working with the same version of the data you're using.
-* **Data can be messy and unpredictable:** Why is this coal plant labelled as retired one year and operating the next in this spreadsheet?
-Data often requires substantial cleaning before it is ready for analysis, and it's common that even mid-way through a research process a model or analysis will reveal problems that weren't obvious at first. **Researchers need strategies** **for checking that the data conforms to expectations throughout the research process.**
+* **Energy data can be messy and unpredictable:** Why is this coal plant labelled as retired one year and operating the next?
+Energy data often requires substantial cleaning before it is ready for analysis, and it's common that even mid-way through a research process a model or analysis will reveal problems that weren't obvious at first.
+Commercial data promises to be analysis-ready, but hides assumptions and transformations in a black box, and imposes restrictions on the reproducibility and openness of your research - if you can afford it!
-* **Data requires domain context:** Which utilities use the wrong units when they fill out the EIA 860 form year after year? *Should* those values be negative?
-Working with data inevitably means learning about the data provider's caveats and assumptions, and then generating your own based on your domain expertise.
-Yet these assumptions are often relegated to the appendix of a research paper, if they are shared clearly at all.
-**Researchers need strategies for clearly and effectively communicating their assumptions and learned expertise with data to others.**

-Energy data landscape:
-* messy: requires processing to make sense of. either you do this, or you have to trust someone else to do it. domain context is key here, assumptions aren't clear cut or always well communicated.
-* hard to access: formats, changing files,
-*

-* problems pop up throughout the research cycle
-* specifics about energy data here: energy data is messy, overlapping, hard to access, and we need more open/transparent research

-* move the scenario in shorter format to lesson 2

 ### A new way...

-As you are left to puzzle everything out on your own, you daydream about a project where these events are much less disruptive.
+What if instead of each one of us reproducing the same frustrating data wrangling tasks on our own, we found a different way?
+What would a collaborative, open, and reproducible energy research ecosystem look like?

-You'd want to be able to **collaborate** with other people starting early on in the project - it'd be nice if your other team members could review your work, provide feedback, and contribute to parts of the analysis.
+**Collaborative:** How can you bring in other people starting early on in the project?
+It'd be nice if your other team members could review your work, provide feedback, and contribute to parts of the analysis.
 Then if you have to disappear for a while, other people can carry the project forward.

-You'd want to be **open and transparent** about the data - what the inputs are, what the outputs are, and how you got from A to B. When you're talking to a potential collaborator, a new teammate, or just getting back into the project after a break, being able to see the core data flows can save you a lot of pain.
+**Open and transparent:** What are the inputs, what are the outputs, and how did you get from A to B?
+When you're talking to a potential collaborator, a new teammate, or just getting back into the project after a break, being able to see all the steps and assumptions you've made along the way can save you a lot of pain.
+Whether to meet publishing requirements or to contribute to open-source science, you want to be able to share your code and data without hesitation.

-You'd also want the project outcomes to be **reproducible**, so researchers in other labs can build on the work that you're about to do, and confirm your results.
+**Reproducible:** How can researchers in other labs can build on the work that you're about to do, and confirm your results?
 Maybe you end up getting a new job, leaving someone else in the lab to keep the project going.
 In your new role, you might find that you yourself want to build on all your old work.

+#### What we will cover

 Often, we assume that the skills needed to actually enact these principles are learned naturally through research experience, but this is not always effective in practice.
 Gaps in these areas can create roadblocks to conducting effective, reproducible and open research, even for experienced researchers.
-This course aims to address some of those roadblocks, in support of building a more robust and open energy research community.

-#### What we will cover

 :::: instructor